mozilla/code-review/docs/trigger.md

 # How to trigger your task on new diffs

-## Requirements

-1. Your repository must use [Mozilla Phabricator's instance](https://phabricator.services.mozilla.com/)
-2. Your repository must use [Taskcluster as CI](https://docs.taskcluster.net) (at least one task must start on each push).
-3. You are adding a Taskcluster task that runs on each push, analyzes the modified source code and lists potential issues.

 ## Step for mozilla-central

 :warning: This step is specific to mozilla-central and its taskgraph.
 Other repositories have different decision tasks and mechanisms.